From the airport to the city centre Romania

 Romania is served by international lines to Budapest, Istanbul, Sofia, Belgrade, Zagreb, Vienna, Prague, Chișinău, Kiev and Moscow.
 The Orient-Express also crosses the country (Sinaia, Bucharest).

-There are a large number of bus stations in Bucharest, depending on your destination (see details below).
+There are often several bus stations in major cities, depending on your destination.
 Often off-center, they can be small and hard to find.
-Some are owned by transport companies, while others bring together several.
+Some are owned by transport companies, others by several.
 Check out the excellent website www.autogari.ro, which has all the information you need (timetables, prices, departure address, booking contact, etc.).
 To make sure you have a seat, don't hesitate to book a day in advance.
-Buses and maxitaxis can be useful for destinations that are not too far away and not well served by train, such as Sibiu, Horezu or Tulcea.
-When it comes to international connections, numerous transport companies (such as Flixbus or Atlassib, who work in partnership) offer routes to and from all over Europe, including France.
-Flixbus operates between Bucharest and Paris, Bordeaux, Rennes, Toulouse, Marseille, Lille and Lyon, as well as Geneva and Lausanne in Switzerland, and Brussels, Liège and Namur in Belgium.
-The company also offers buses to Prague, Budapest, Sofia and various towns on the Bulgarian Black Sea coast.
-In Bucharest, Flixbus is based at the Militari bus station.
-Atlassib also offers connections to many cities in France and Belgium.
+Buses and maxitaxis can be very useful for destinations that are not too far away and poorly served by train.
+As for international connections, many transport companies (such as Flixbus or Atlassib, who work in partnership) offer routes to and from all over Europe, particularly France.

 Bike, scooters & co Romania